TeamEver/everblock/README.md

 The module allows you to use many shortcodes anywhere in your store.
 However, restrictions may be in place, such as not allowing a hook shortcode or store locator to be used in a modal.

 You can create your own shortcodes from the "Shortcodes" tab accessible in the "Ever block" submenu.

-### Doctrine-backed repositories
-Ever Block now exposes modal and shortcode data through dedicated Doctrine repositories and Symfony cache aware providers.
-Services such as the Pretty Blocks integration and the back-office form data providers rely on these services instead of the legacy static helpers, ensuring that multilingual and multishop shortcodes resolve the expected content consistently.
-When extending the module you can inject `EverBlockModalProvider` or `EverBlockShortcodeProvider` to reuse the same cached queries in your own services.

 -### Basic shortcodes
 - `[product id="1"]`: Display product with ID 1.
 Optional parameter: `carousel`.